Kunstmaan/kStrano/README.md

 kumafy .
 ```

 As said before [kStrano][kstrano] only works with [Symfony][symfony] projects for now, so you need to use capifony command.
-The configuration files created by kumafy will also be Symfony specific.
+The configuration files created by kumafy will also be [Symfony][symfony] specific.

 # Available [kStrano][kstrano] commands